zcaceres/MPC/Student-Handbook/StudentHandbook.md

 All formats must include a public-speaking component.
 Before you perform your song, give some remarks about why you wrote it.
 Explain your art.
 Frame the scene.

 You can do it alone, or you can work with others.
+Sometimes Bootcampers work as a full group.
 Everyone needs a main role, though.
 No freeloaders.

 <b>Whatever format you choose, your presentation is expected to be strong and professional.
 Remember, you'll have a real audience.</b>